stheoulle/YAMLomate/README.md

 This project implements a custom YAML parser to validate and parse YAML syntax.
 Below are the steps to set up and run the project in a Python virtual environment.

+The parser is very sensitive, and some copy and pastes don't add the right number of spaces for indentation, resulting in incorrect results.
+It is recommended to use the yaml provided in the project to test it.

+yaml_input and yaml_input_2 are two valid yaml for the parser, whereas the wrong_indentation_yaml is the same as the yaml_input_2 with some indentations issues.

 ---

 ## Prerequisites